-One of the most important permanent charitable activities of the club is its own scholarship program, which is the only financial support organization for educational purposes aimed at American Hungarian students in the entire midwest region.
-In 23 years, the program, which was revived in 1993 under the initiative of Sándor Krémer, Pál Bicók and Frigyes Körmöczy, and thanks to the financial support provided by individuals and organizations from Chicago area, has contributed over $110,000 to financing the studies of more than 50 American Hungarian students in higher education.
+One of the most important permanent charitable activities of the Club is its own Scholarship Program, which is the only financial support organization for educational purposes aimed at American Hungarian undergraduate and graduate students in the entire midwest region.

 The scholarships are partly financed from the club’s budget, and partly from various sources of support.
 The program has attracted both individuals and other organizations as supporters and without their donations it would not be possible to offer scholarships year after year.

 Over the past few decades, many have donated money to this program, among whom the most outstanding supporters are Péter Várhegyi and his wife, László Morócz, Dr. Lajos Szathmáry, the Kossuth Club, St. Stephen King of Hungary Church, Pál Saláta and his family, the William Penn Association, and Father Alfonz Skerl.
 Without their generous donations and other contributions the club would not have been able to support such a great number of students for two decades.